SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 A similar underflow occurs for signed integers.
-All subtraction for signed integers is performed as straight binary subtraction, with the sign bit included as part of the numbers being subtracted (as described in :ref:`AdvancedOperators_BitwiseLeftAndRightShifts`).
+All subtraction for signed integers is performed as straight binary subtraction, with the sign bit included as part of the numbers being subtracted, as described in :ref:`AdvancedOperators_BitwiseLeftAndRightShifts`.
 The smallest number that an ``Int8`` can hold is ``-128``, which is ``10000000`` in binary.
 Subtracting ``1`` from this binary number with the overflow operator